 Examples of Recent Classroom Lectures

 A lecture on “Plants and Technology” to UBC’s Applied Science 261: Technology and Society I course.
 This lecture highlighted topics such as biomimicry and the industrial uses of plants.
-The “Flora of Garibaldi Provincial Park” is given each year to Conservation Biology 451 students, in preparation for the class field trip to an alpine environment.
-Historic slides from UBC Botanical Garden’s archival John Davidsoncollection are featured.
+The lecture “Flora of Garibaldi Provincial Park” is given each year to Conservation Biology 451 students, in preparation for a class field trip to an alpine environment.
+Historic slides from UBC Botanical Garden’s archival John Davidson collection are featured.

 “The Importance of Ex Situ Conservation” has been given in recent years to students in BIOL 416: Conservation Biology.